techdoer/ostlog/README.md

 # introduction
 A do-it-yourself Personal Well-being tracking Library for individuals and families. ostlog allows you to record medical records, [observations of daily living](https://en.wikipedia.org/wiki/Observations_of_daily_living), personal finances, school grades, activities, and more in an integrated and digital way.
-By analyzing this data, you can uncover new ways to boost growth, health and overall well-being.
+By analyzing the data, you will discover new ways to boost growth, health and overall well-being.

-See the [family•smarts](http://familysmarts.net) website for examples of generating insights using ostlog data.

 # principles
 ostlog is based on the following principles: